palavrapasse/docs/paulo/paulo-design.md

 ## Serverless Paulo

-The main goal of the paulo service is to send e-mails.
+The main goal of paulo is to send e-mails.

 We first decided to make paulo serverless as a **cloud function**.
 The reasons for that are: